zpchavez/towerfall-slack/README.md

     define a range of replays to upload e.g. `tf-post-replays 22 33` will upload replays 22 through 33 inclusive.
 Omit the second argument to keep uploading until there are no more replays.
 Omit both to upload everything.

+1. tf-db-configure

+    Set database configuration.
+Only necessary if using the `-d` option with `tf-watch-stats`.

+1. tf-configure

+    Set required configuration options.

 ### Shortcomings